reportingandinsights/ri-assistant/knowledge_transfer.md

 Note that you will have to reupload all documents after this operation!

 ### 🤖 Groq
-[Gemini](https://aistudio.google.com/app/apikey/) is a free large language model provider that this chat app uses to understand and respond to the user's questions.
+[Groq](https://groq.com/) is a free large language model provider that this chat app uses to understand and respond to the user's questions.

+[Privacy](https://groq.com/privacy-policy/): No data given to Groq's LLMs are stored or used to train their models.

-Login using the reporting and insights email.
+Login through the Groq-Github SSO using the reporting and insights email.

-The chat app uses a free (get it using the link above) named ri-assistant to access the model.
+The chat app uses a free [API key](https://console.groq.com/keys) named ri-assistant to access the model.
 This API key is secure and cannot be accessed after creation.
 To create a new key and make the chatbot use the new key:
 1) Click "Create API Key"
 2) Submit a name (you can change the name later) and copy the key
 3) Replace the old key with the new key in two places: Streamlit and locally in the file folders